-This new paradigm first and foremost demands investment in education, in changing the way people think.
-Most importantly, that entails new curricula, different faculty and student bodies, and teaching methodologies based on active learning, in order to expand the next generation of leaders' peripheral vision.
+This new paradigm first and foremost demands an investment in education, in changing the way people think.
+Most importantly, that entails new curricula, different faculty and student bodies, and teaching methodologies based on active learning in order to expand the next generation of leaders' peripheral vision.
 Equally important, there needs to be a transformation in the academic setting, with a classroom experience that replicates the interactions that will take place in the new security environment.
-That means that classrooms should include diverse personal and organizational perspectives from those who represent the entire national security establishment: army, navy, air force; ministries of defense, foreign affairs, commerce, interior, justice, etc.; and our Allies and coalition partners.
+That means that classrooms should include different types of students-with diverse personal and organizational perspectives, drawn from a pool representing the entire national security establishment-army, navy, air force; ministries of defense, foreign affairs, commerce, interior, justice, etc.-and our Allies and coalition partners.
 These kinds of student bodies will enrich dialogue and discussion, all while encouraging the critical thinking that is so essential to addressing the challenges of today.
+Simply put, the classroom has to transform from a lecture-centric environment to multiple active learning experiences with significant student interaction and the teacher acting as a facilitator just as much as a transmitter of facts.